-By the terms of the Company's Long-Term Stock Bonus Plan, as approved by its shareholders, the grant of stock bonuses is determined by the Company's Long-Term Stock Bonus Plan Committee (see "Long-Term Stock Bonus Plan" above).
+By the terms of the Company's Long-Term Stock Bonus Plan, as approved by its shareholders, the grant of stock bonuses is determined by the Company's Long-Term Stock Bonus Plan Committee (SEE "LONG-TERM STOCK BONUS PLAN" ABOVE).
 The Executive Compensation Committee may make recommendations to the Long-Term Stock Bonus Plan Committee with respect to the granting of stock bonuses under the Plan to executive officers.
 The Long-Term Stock Bonus Plan has been used to reward the achievement of pre-set, long-term financial goals; and stock bonuses have been awarded for achieving pre-set goals with respect to the average return on equity realized by the Company over successive three-year periods.

-By the terms of the Company's 1987 Incentive Stock Option Plan, as approved by its shareholders, the grant of incentive stock options is determined by the Company's Board of Directors (see "Incentive Stock Option Plan" above).
+By the terms of the Company's 1987 Incentive Stock Option Plan, as approved by its shareholders, the grant of incentive stock options is determined by the Company's Board of Directors (SEE "INCENTIVE STOCK OPTION PLAN" ABOVE).
 The Executive Compensation Committee may make recommendations to the Board of Directors with respect to the granting of incentive stock options under the Plan to executive officers.
-The Board has granted incentive stock options from time to time to executive officers and other key personnel of the Company because the Board believed that such grants would be an effective part of the particular executive officer's overall compensation package and that an increase in his or her equity participation in the Company would be appropriate.
+The Board has granted incentive stock options from time to time to executive officers and other key personnel of the Company because the Board believed such grants would be an effective part of the particular executive officer's overall compensation package and that an increase in his or her equity participation in the Company would be appropriate.

-CHIEF EXECUTIVE OFFICER'S COMPENSATION -- Throughout 1994, Robert P. McGrath was the President and Chief Executive Officer of the Company, as well as the Chairman of its Board of Directors.
-(Dennis C. Kakures, the Company's Chief Operating Officer, assumed the title of President as of the beginning of 1995.)
-Mr. McGrath was the founder of the Company, and he still owns a significant percentage of its Common Stock (see "Security Ownership of Management and Principal Shareholders" below).
+CHIEF EXECUTIVE OFFICER'S COMPENSATION -- Throughout 1996, Robert P. McGrath was the Chief Executive Officer of the Company, as well as the Chairman of its Board of Directors.
+Mr. McGrath was the founder of the Company, and he still owns a significant percentage of its Common Stock (SEE "SECURITY OWNERSHIP OF MANAGEMENT AND PRINCIPAL SHAREHOLDERS" BELOW).